irCode/opsys-lgs-sp23/project1.md

 First, read the [general instructions](general) for assignments.
 Make sure you are using the correct compiler on the correct machine.

-This project is a warm up assignment for the course.
-The basic concept is very simple: to write a program that copies files and directories from one place to another.
+In this project write a program that copies files and directories from one place to another.
 However, the main challenge of engineering operating systems is dealing with errors and unexpected conditions.
 Thus, the main focus of this assignment will be on the correct handling of errors.
 The goals of this project are:

 - To review your knowledge of basic C programming.
 - To learn the most essential Unix system calls.